Table of Contents

 2. Disable unnecessary plugins

-WordPress plugins are pieces of software containing functions that can be added to a WordPress site to extend functionality or add new features.
+WordPress plugins are software containing functions that can be added to a WordPress site to extend functionality or add new features.
 There are so many plugins out there to explore, and often, website owners will enable several plugins to test out various options on their site, with some of them ending up unused and unnecessary.

 3. Spam comment cleansing